tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 * Start a TLS server dispatching to an HTTP server.

   * Use the same certificate as the Foolscap server uses.
+  * Announce both its Foolscap fURL and its HTTP fURL.
   * Accept anonymous client connections.

 A mixed-protocol client node should: